ishmilan2/ishmilan.github.io/en/blog/_posts/15-06-30-2015-trends-configuration-management.md

 * Release engineering
 * Deployment

 Both definitions are correct in my opinion, each with its own focus.
-During this brief definitions **_Bob Aiello_** will be used to display the tools analyzed according to their activity.
+In this document **_Aiello’s_** will be used to show the tools analyzed according to their activity.

-## 1. Source code management
+## 1. Source Code Management
 ### 1.1 Version control system
 **_Systems analyzed:_**
 <a target="_blank" href="https://subversion.apache.org/">Subversion</a>, <a href="https://git-scm.com/" target="_blank">Git</a>, <a href="https://mercurial.selenic.com/" target="_blank">Mercurial</a>, <a href="http://www.nongnu.org/cvs/" target="_blank">CVS</a>.

 <img src="{{ site.baseurl }}/images/150619/subversion-mercurial-git-cvs.png" title="Sistemas de control de versiones - Google Trends" name="Sistemas de control de versiones - Google Trends" /><img src="{{ site.baseurl }}/images/150619/stackoverflow-versioncontrol-systems.png" title="Sistemas de control de versiones - StackOverflow" name="Sistemas de control de versiones - StackOverflow" />

 **_Git_** shows a greater number of registration in both graphs.
 These values reflect the popularity and acceptance of this system of version control.
-Among the main features of this system is the integrity of information and speed.
+Among the main features of this system are its integrity of information and speed.

-### 1.2 Control Roles and Users
+### 1.2 Control of Roles and Users
-**_Git_** is a version control system most used according to revised charts.
-Git not established within their capabilities for managing roles and user permissions.
+**_Git_** is the version control system most used according to revised charts.
+Git does not comprises management of roles and user permissions within its features.
 Therefore these tools are adopted to ensure safety in source code repositories.

 **_Tools analyzed:_**
 <a href="https://wiki.archlinux.org/index.php/Gitosis" target="_blank">Gitosis</a>, <a href="http://gitolite.com/gitolite/index.html" target="_blank">Gitolite</a>.